mukeshsolankii/musa/README.md

 # musa
-this is how to upload the files or folder to github reposetory.
+this is how to upload the files or folder to github reposetory./n
 #First of all type this command to your cmd.
 --git init
 to initialize  the git in your folder which you want to upload to github.